-It is hoped that this work will help to clarify the context in which the proletariat is operating in Britain today, and therefore help us to better pursue the class struggle in ways that will assist the revolutionary struggle to overthrow capitalism.
+It is hoped that this work will help to clarify the context in which our members are operating in Britain today, and therefore help us to better pusue the class struggle in ways that will assist the revolutionary struggle to overthrow capitalism.

-In particular, it is hoped that the content of this work will help to distinguish contradictions among the people from contradictions with the enemy.
+In particular, it is hoped that the content of this work will help our members to distinguish contradictions among the people from contradictions with the enemy.
 If it can help us to develop effective ways of resolving the former while maintaining the most implacable struggle against the latter, it will have done its job.